UniversityOfNicosia/UNIC-Document-Conversion-API/officegen-api/examples/library-usage.md

 ## Advanced Usage

 For more complex documents, refer to the `officegen` documentation to understand all supported elements and styles.
-The UNIC Document Conversion Library supports these features as part of the `inputJson` configuration.
+The UNIC Document Generator Library supports these features as part of the `inputJson` configuration.

 ## Contributing